-While potential increases in ORCHIDEE-WET simulated wetland CH_4 emissions seems to be possible, the results are very similar for the two models over the idealized D-O event.
-Moreover, contrary to what has been found for the LGM, the

-ORCHIDEE-simulated change in emissions during D-O shows a relatively low sensitivity to the different parameterizations.
-This hints at either missing processes related to wetlands, a change in other sources/ in the OH sink or alternative D-O mechanism of D-O climate change.
-The two latter have been discussed in Hopcroft et al. (2011)

-- 5 and we focus here on the first point.
-The present study as Singarayer et al. (2011) and Hopcroft et al. (2011) underlines the key-role of the tropics in controlling the variability in wetland CH4 emissions over paleo time-scales.
-However, many processes important for tropical wetlands are not accounted for in the current wetland CH4 emissions models which have been developed primarily for the conditions encountered in the most - extensively investigated mid-to-northern latitudes.
+While potential increases in ORCHIDEE-WET simulated wetland CH4 emissions seem to be possible, the results are very similar for the two models over the idealized D-O event.
+Moreover, contrary to what has been found for the LGM, the ORCHIDEE-simulated change in emissions during D-O shows a relatively low sensitivity to the different parameterizations.
+This hints at either missing processes related to wetlands, a change in other sources/in the OH sink or alternative D-O mechanism of D-O climate change.
+The two latter have been discussed in Hopcroft et al. (2011), and we focus here on the first point.
+The present study as Singarayer et al. (2011) and Hopcroft et al. (2011) underlines the key role of the tropics in controlling the variability in wetland CH4 emissions over paleo-timescales.
+However, many processes important for tropical wetlands are not accounted for in the current wetland CH4 emission models, which have been developed primarily for the conditions encountered in the most extensively investigated mid-to-northern latitudes.
 In particular, explicit representation of floodplain hydrology processes in connection with river routing will be required in addition to wetlands saturated from below as represented by ORCHIDEE-WET and SDGVM.
+These processes are particularly relevant in regions such as the Amazon Basin (Miguez-Macho and Fan, 2012).
 As suggested by Bock et al. (2010) and discussed above, a change in boreal wetland CH4 emissions appears to be required during some D-O events.
-In these re- - gions, slow processes such as the exposure of land surface as the ice sheet retreated are clearly not capable of producing such fast variations (Wolff and Spahni, 2007).
-CH4 emissions associated with permafrost destabilization need to be incorporated into paleo modeling studies such as the one performed here.
+In these regions, slow processes such as the exposure of land surface as the ice sheet retreated are clearly not capable of producing such fast variations (Wolff and Spahni, 2007).
+CH4 emissions associated with permafrost destabilization need to be incorporated into paleo-modelling studies such as the one performed here.